FDebrix/day-to-day-personal-scripts/Java/SudokuSolver/README.txt

 -----------------------------------------------------------------------------------------------------------------------

 Next Steps
-- in SudokuSolver, extract the logic of the function handleOneValuesOnlyAvailableInOneSquare() into a new class
+- in SudokuSolver, extract the logic of the function handleTwoValuesOnlyAvailableInTwoSquares() into a new class
 - consistency : need to review all the unit tests function name in order to be consistent